The Indigenous Participant Travel Grant Program

-Encouraging Native involvement in the GWS biennial conferences
+Encouraging Indigenous involvement in the GWS biennial conferences

-The George Wright Society, in partnership with several funders, offers travel grants to support the participation of Native people at the Society's biennial conferences — the leading professional meeting on parks, protected areas, and cultural sites.
-The next conference will be in Denver, Colorado, March 11–15, 2013.
+The George Wright Society, in partnership with several funders, offers travel grants to support the participation of Indigenous people at the Society's biennial conferences — one of the leading professional meetings on parks, protected areas, and cultural sites.
+The next conference will be in Norfolk, Virginia, April 2–7, 2017.

-Since its beginnings in 2007, the NPTG program has enabled over 50 Native people to attend the 2007, 2009, and 2011 GWS conferences.
-We are hoping to expand the scope of the program for the 2013 conference.
+Since its beginnings in 2007, the IPTG program has enabled over 80 Indigenous people to attend the biennial GWS conferences.
+We are hoping to expand the scope of the program for the 2017 conference.

 WHY ARE THESE GRANTS BEING OFFERED?

-Native people have always protected their homelands, and the example of Native stewardship over the course of centuries provides a standard of care that, we think, can and should inform the management of contemporary protected areas and cultural sites.
-The GWS would like to promote a continuing conversation between Native and non-Native people involved in placed-based stewardship of natural and cultural heritage.
-In addition, we want to offer opportunities for Native people to network among themselves.
+Indigenous people have always protected their homelands, and the example of Indigenous stewardship over the course of centuries provides a standard of care that, we think, can and should inform the management of contemporary protected areas and cultural sites.
+The GWS would like to promote a continuing conversation between Indigenous and non-Indigenous people involved in placed-based stewardship of natural and cultural heritage.
+In addition, we want to offer opportunities for Indigenous people to network among themselves.

-The interface between Native interests and parks, protected areas, and cultural sites is a realm of great ferment, both in terms of policy and philosophy.
-To have genuine and critically enriching dialogue, there must be face-to-face engagement between Native and non-Native people.
+The interface between Indigenous interests and parks, protected areas, and cultural sites is a realm of great ferment, both in terms of policy and philosophy.
+To have genuine and critically enriching dialogue, there must be face-to-face engagement between Indigenous and non-Indigenous people.
 This dialogue can lead to multi-directional learning, improved relationships, new conservation strategies, and expanded vision and planning.
 The GWS hopes to facilitate this dialogue by offering these travel grants.

-WHAT DOES THE GWS CONFERENCE OFFER TO NATIVE PEOPLE?
+WHAT DOES THE GWS CONFERENCE OFFER TO INDIGENOUS PEOPLE?

 The GWS conferences date back to 1983.
-In the past few years — based on feedback from Native attendees — we have made changes to our conference program in order to make sessions more relevant to indigenous people.
-Since 2007, we have convened a Native Involvement Working Group to help plan Native-related activities at the conference.
-The working group, which is composed mostly or entirely of Native people, functions as a subcommittee of the larger conference planning committee.
-The working group helps develop innovative sessions and activities around Native interests, such as:
+In the past few years — based on feedback from Indigenous attendees — we have made changes to our conference program in order to make sessions more relevant to indigenous people.
+Since 2007, we have convened an Indigenous Involvement Working Group to help plan Indigenous-related activities at the conference.
+The working group, which is composed entirely of Indigenous people, functions as a subcommittee of the larger conference planning committee.
+The working group helps develop innovative sessions and activities around Indigenous interests, such as:

-- A plenary or other high-profile session headlined by Native people.
+- A plenary or other high-profile session headlined by Indigenous people.

-- An evening Native Film Night or other social activity.
+- An Indigenous Film Night or other social activity.

-Of course, in addition to these activities Native attendees have full access to the rest of the conference, which consists of 150–200 sessions over the course of the conference week.
-The GWS Conference is a premier opportunity for Native professionals, community activists, and other leaders to engage with the cutting edge of protected area conservation.
+Of course, in addition to these activities Indigenous attendees have full access to the rest of the conference, which consists of nearly 100 sessions over the course of the conference week.
+The GWS Conference is a premier opportunity for Indigenous professionals, community activists, and other leaders to engage with the cutting edge of protected area conservation.

 DOES ATTENDING THE GWS CONFERENCE REALLY MAKE A DIFFERENCE?

-WHO IS ELIGIBLE TO APPLY FOR A NATIVE PARTICIPANT TRAVEL GRANT?
+WHO IS ELIGIBLE TO APPLY FOR AN INDIGENOUS PARTICIPANT TRAVEL GRANT?

 Indigenous people from Canada, Mexico, or the USA (including US Territories) who are involved in the protection, management, or study of land, its biological/cultural systems and features, or Native land rights.
-“Indigenous people” in this context includes people identifying as American Indians, Alaska Natives, indigenous Mexicans, First Nations, Métis, Native Hawaiians, Inuit, and Aboriginals.
-We regret that we are not able to support attendance of indigenous people from outside of Canada, Mexico, and the USA.
+“Indigenous people” in this context includes people identifying as American Indians, Native Americans, Alaska Natives, Indigenous Mexicans, First Nations, Métis, Native Hawaiians, Inuit, and Aboriginals.
+We regret that we are not able to support attendance of Indigenous people from outside of Canada, Mexico, and the USA.